Home

 We (Drs.
 Peter Wing and Claire Weeks) are retired physicians who specialized, during our careers, in the surgical and rehabilitation treatment of spinal cord injuries.
 On a 2009 visit to Nepal, we witnessed the crushing obstacles faced by spinal cord patients and their caregivers, and decided to help.
 On our return to Canada we established a charitable group within the University of British Columbia (UBC) Department of Orthopaedics, an affiliation for which we are most grateful.
 We are known as the Nepalese Spinal Cord Injury Collaboration or Spine Nepal (SpiNepal).

 We have been working closely with colleagues at the Spinal Injury Rehabilitation Centre (SIRC) near Kathmandu, Nepal’s first and only specialized spinal injury unit.
 Our main focus is to participate in training doctors in the care of spinal cord injury.
-We have been to Nepal almost every year since 2009, all self-funded.
+We went to Nepal almost every year from 2009 until the COVID pandemic, all self-funded.
 As our objectives and commitments have grown, we have received generous help with major components of the project.
 We invite you to join us in this endeavour.
 (More details about us here and about SIRC here )

 The impact of disability in Nepal